zhengchen1999/DVFace/README.md

 #### 🔥🔥🔥 News

-- **2026-04-14:** This repo is released.
+- **2026-04-15:** This repo is released.

 ---

 > **Abstract:** Video face restoration aims to recover high-quality face videos from severely degraded inputs while preserving realistic facial details, stable identity, and temporal coherence.
 Recent diffusion-based methods have brought strong generative priors to restoration and enabled more realistic detail synthesis.
 However, existing approaches for face videos still rely heavily on generic diffusion priors and multi-step sampling, which limits both facial adaptation and inference efficiency.
 These limitations motivate the use of one-step diffusion for video face restoration, but achieving faithful facial recovery together with temporally stable outputs remains challenging.
 In this paper, we propose **DVFace**, a one-step diffusion framework for real-world video face restoration.
 Specifically, we introduce a spatio-temporal dual-codebook design to extract complementary spatial and temporal facial priors from degraded videos.
 We further propose an asymmetric spatio-temporal fusion module to inject these priors into the diffusion backbone according to their distinct roles.
 Extensive experiments on synthetic and real-world benchmarks demonstrate that DVFace achieves superior restoration quality, temporal consistency, and identity preservation compared with recent methods.
-Code will be released.

 ![](figs/Example.png)